wur-bioinformatics/introduction-to-bioinformatics/week3.md

 At deep divergences (e.g., herring _versus_ fruit fly), homology and resolution of the characters used may not be clear and sufficient.

 Information contained in phylogenetic trees is _hierarchical_, with structures being part of other, more inclusive ones.
-Clades are indeed usually nested into each other, i.e. a clade is a subset of a larger clade.
+Clades are indeed usually nested into each other, i.e., a clade is a subset of a larger clade.
 Apart from being nested, clades can also be each other's _sisters_, which means they share an exclusive most recent common ancestor (MRCA) with no other clades included ({numref}`nested_clades`).
 Such _sister groups_ are highly useful in, for instance, evolutionary and comparative studies, as they represent lineages of exact equal age.
 Again, an MRCA together with _all_ its descendants is considered to form a clade.